ronlevin1/ronlevin1/README.md

 ## About Me

 I'm a 3rd year Computer Science student, looking for a part-time Software Engineering role.
 I value a hardworking approach and have built a diverse background through rigorous academic, military, and volunteer experiences.
-This journey developed my commitment to excellence and teamwork.
-I appreciate personal growth, work steadily under pressure, and look for ways to contribute positively in any team setting.
+This path developed my commitment to excellence and teamwork.
+I appreciate personal growth, work steadily under pressure, and look for ways to contribute positively anywhere I am.

 I am fascinated by Mathematics and Theoretical CS.
 I'm particularly interested in projects that merge theoretical concepts with practical applications and hands-on coding.